kyma-project/kyma/docs/05-technical-reference/03-architecture/obsv-02-architecture-logging.md

     * Grafana dashboards to analyze and visualize logs fetched and processed by Loki.
     * API clients to query log data using the [HTTP API](https://github.com/grafana/loki/blob/master/docs/sources/api/_index.md) for Loki.
     * Log UI, accessed from the Kyma Console, to display and analyze logs.

+> **TIP:** Learn how to [access the logs](../../../04-operation-guides/operations/obsv-01-access-logs.md) and how to [access and expose Grafana](../../../04-operation-guides/operations/obsv-02-access-expose-kiali-grafana.md).